Skip to content

 #Google Home App (Cast Screen)

 Google discontinued the standalone Chromecast in early 2025, but the Cast feature lives on.
-The Google TV Streamer ($99) replaced it, and any TV with Chromecast built-in (most smart TVs from 2019 onward) still supports screen casting through the Google Home app.
+According to Google’s official announcement, the Google TV Streamer ($99) replaced it, and any TV with Chromecast built-in (most smart TVs from 2019 onward) still supports screen casting through the Google Home app.

 To mirror your screen: